Seiji Ueda

 Seiji Ueda (上田 清二, Ueda Seiji) is a Japanese astronomer.
 He is a prolific discoverer of minor planets.
-Between 1987 and 2000, Ueda (in collaboration with Hiroshi Kaneda) discovered 705 asteroids.
+Between 1987 and 2000, Ueda discovered 705 asteroids, all of them in collaboration with Hiroshi Kaneda.

-He holds an MD and Ph.D. from Stanford University and is on the staff at the Graduate University for Advanced Study in Japan.
+Ueda holds an MD and PhD from Stanford University and is on the staff at the Graduate University for Advanced Study in Japan.
 The inner main-belt asteroid 4676 Uedaseiji, discovered in 1990, is named for him.